-- Step 14.
+- Step 5.
 Prepare form PAGD Soil Survey Request and form PAGD Soil Survey Notes.
-See Forms, Spreadsheets & Guidelines for form PAGD - Soil Survey Request, form PAGD - Soil Survey Notes, and examples of soil survey request and soil survey notes.
-The Soil Survey Notes form is for reference only and should be revised to the project in consideration. - Step 15.
-Attempt to include requests for soil survey, SWM borings and SPT borings in the same request package, if possible. - Step 16.
-Submit completed form PAGD Soil Survey Request and form PAGD Soil Survey Notes to PAGD TL for review. - Step 17.
+See Forms, Spreadsheets & Guidelines for form PAGD Soil Survey Request, form PAGD Soil Survey Notes, and examples of soil survey request and soil survey notes.
+The Soil Survey Notes form is for reference only and should be revised for the project in consideration. - Step 6.
+Attempt to include requests for soil survey, SWM borings, and SPT borings in the same request package, if possible. - Step 7.
+Submit completed form PAGD Soil Survey Request and form PAGD Soil Survey Notes to PAGD TL for review. - Step 8.
 If approved by PAGD TL, submit two copies of form PAGD Soil Survey Request and form PAGD - Soil Survey Notes to PAGD TL for review.
-Provide two copies of the request letter (From OHD, OOS, District, etc.) and two copies of the plan sheets (with cross-sections, if available) to FED. - Step 18.
+Provide two copies of the request letter (from OHD, OOS, District, etc.) and two copies of the plan sheets (with cross-sections, if available) to FED. - Step 9.
 Request a boring stake-out through the PM.
 Provide the PM with a tabulated list of borings including boring numbers, locations (station, offset, and coordinates).

-3.06.03 Standard Penetration Test (SPT) Boring Request
+3.08.03 Standard Penetration Test (SPT) Boring Request

-A very common in-situ test in geotechnical explorations is the Standard Penetration Test (SPT) (AASHTO T206, ASTM D 1586).
-The SPT is a simple and rugged test suitable for most soil types except gravel and is usually performed using a conventional geotechnical drill rig.
-SPT's using a conventional drill rig is recommended for essentially all subsurface investigations since a disturbed sample can be obtained for baseline soil property interpretation.
+A very common in-situ test in geotechnical explorations is the Standard Penetration Test (SPT) (AASHTO T206, ASTM D1586).
+The SPT is a simple and rugged test suitable for most soil types except gravel, and is usually performed using a conventional geotechnical drill rig.
+SPTs using a conventional drill rig are recommended for essentially all subsurface investigations since a disturbed sample can be obtained for baseline soil property interpretation.
 The test provides an approximate index of the relative strength and compressibility of the soil at the boring location.

 Two types of SPT sampling used include Discrete and Continuous sampling.
-Discrete sampling is the common type of sampling performed which is usually taken at 5 ft intervals or at the material change until the desired depth is reached.
+Discrete sampling is the common type of sampling performed which is usually taken at 5-ft. intervals or at the material change until the desired depth is reached.
 Continuous sampling is performed by cleaning the borehole to the sampled interval and then obtaining another SPT sample at that depth.
-This approach provides an almost continuous sample profile and is recommended where more detailed subsurface information is needed.
+This approach provides an almost continuous sample profile and is recommended where more detailed subsurface information is needed, such as where structures will be constructed.
+Figure 8 below depicts the general process of traditional SPT drilling, sampling, and laboratory testing of collected samples.